 Quick Answer

 A good insurance agent puts clients first, maintains honesty, and offers a wide range of products.
-As of April 26, 2026, the top 10 qualities include client advocacy, emotional intelligence, and technical expertise — helping homeowners secure the best coverage at the lowest price.
+The top 10 qualities include client advocacy, emotional intelligence, and technical expertise, helping homeowners secure the best coverage at the lowest price.

 The Top 10 Qualities to Help You Identify a Good Insurance Agent

 Finding a reliable insurance agent can be challenging.
 As a first-time home buyer, you’re probably unsure of your options, what questions to ask, and who to trust.
 That’s why you need the proper guidance from the start.
-If you’ve recently purchased your first home or are about to, you need an insurance agent who will work with you.
-Not just because they get paid whenever someone shows up at your door, but because working with an agent is key to finding the right coverage at the best price.
-That means finding someone that is responsive and understands what it means to be a first-time home buyer or new homeowner.
-Even if you have previous homeowners insurance experience, a reliable, independent agent will still be better than staying with your insurer directly.
+If you’ve recently purchased your first home or are about to, you need an insurance agent who will work with you, not just because they get paid when someone shows up at your door, but because working with an agent is key to finding the right coverage at the best price.
+That means finding someone who is responsive and understands what it means to be a first-time home buyer or new homeowner.
+Even with previous homeowners insurance experience, a reliable, independent agent will still serve you better than going directly to your insurer.
 According to the Insurance Information Institute, independent agents represent multiple carriers, which means they can shop your coverage across a broader market than a captive agent tied to a single insurer.
 They are responsible for selling policies in their territory, so they are more likely to provide excellent service and find you the policy that fits your needs best for the lowest possible price.
 Here we will look at the top 10 qualities of a good insurance agent.

 Key Takeaways